kmcgrath88/Cancer-DataVis-Project/README.md

 <!--About the Project-->
 ## About the Project
  Datasets were transformed to one GeoJSON file using Pandas dataframes.
 Python and Flask were used to load data into MongoDB.
-JavaScript, D3.js, Geomapping with Leaflet.js, and Chart.js were utilized to generate an interactive United States map with dashboard on top cancer incidences per state.
+JavaScript, D3.js, Geomapping with Leaflet.js, and Chart.js were utilized to generate an interactive United States map with dashboard on top cancer incidence per state.
 Flask was used to web scrape a current cancer news article from https://www.cancer.gov/news-events.

 <!--Built With-->
 ### Built With